 What Is the Average Payout for a Hickory Motorcycle Accident?

 You are entitled to what we call “compensatory damages.”
 This means that you can receive compensation for whatever it takes to get you back to where you would have been had the accident never occurred.
 Surgery, physical therapy, exam fees, motorcycle repair, court fees, you’re entitled to all of it.

-While the average ruling in Hickory sits at around $75,000, we’ve seen clients walk out with over a million and a half.
-There’s simply no formula to it.
+The minimum limits required by North Carolina law are $30,000.
+However, we’ve seen clients walk out with over a million and a half.
+There’s simply no fixed formula to it.
 There are so many potential factors that can come into play: